 Area: 111.9 km²

-Sinharaja Forest Reserve is one of the largest forests of the world which was designated as a World Heritage and Biosphere Reserve by UNESCO.
-It was established in 1978 and is governed by the department of Forest Conservation.
-50% of Sri Lankan’s endemic species of butterfly, amphibians, birds, snakes and fishes are found in the Sinharaja Forest Reserve.
-More importantly, It is home to 95% endemic bird species.
-It is a source of habit and livelihood for the local population which resides at the borders of this particular reserve and therefore is an important contributor to Sri Lanka’s economy.
+Sinharaja Forest Reserve is one of the largest forests in the world, which was designated as a World Heritage and Biosphere Reserve by UNESCO.
+It was established in 1978 and is governed by the Department of Forest Conservation.
+50% of Sri Lanka’s endemic species of butterflies, amphibians, birds, snakes, and fish are found in the Sinharaja Forest Reserve.
+More importantly, it is home to 95% endemic bird species.
+It is a source of habit and livelihood for the local population that resides at the borders of this particular reserve and, therefore, is an important contributor to Sri Lanka’s economy.

 Mindo-Nambillo Cloud Forest, South America